 Most parents think hard to choose a consequence when a child misbehaves.
 That’s what we are told to do, right?
 Your child hits their brother or draws with marker on the couch?
 Maybe they get consequence of no screen time or a perhaps a timeout.
 We have to ask ourselves what the ‘consequence’ actually teach our child (and also how they actually help our child to do better next time!)

 What do consequences teach your child?

-:: They your child not about what their actions have on others, but to care more about what happens to them when they hurt someone.
+:: They teach your child not about what their actions have on others, but to care more about what happens to *them* when they hurt someone.

-:: They don’t help your child with the root cause of the bad behaviour.
-Neither of you learn WHY the hitting happened, or get closer to how to prevent it next time.
+:: They don’t help you get to the root cause of the bad behaviour.
+You don’t address WHY the hitting happened, or get closer to how to prevent it next time.

 :: Your child misses out on the chance to make things better.
 Cleaning the couch is more useful, constructive and life-changing than missing a day of screen time.
 Your child learns, “When we mess up, we always try to make things right.”

 :: Consequences also teach your child to lie to avoid a punishment.
 Kids will lie to avoid a consequence even when it’s really obvious- like they are standing there with chocolate crumbs on their face but insisting they didn’t eat a cookie.

 The biggest lesson of consequences?
 They teach your child that you are not there to help them when they mess up.
 You will only try to make them feel bad about it.
-Your child learns to lie and avoid coming to you with the truth.
+Your child learns to lie and avoids coming to you with the truth.

 If you want your child to come to you when they mess up, you have to teach them that you will understand and you will help them fix it.